XVimProject/XVim/Documents/Users/FeatureList.md

 -----------|---------------------------
   C-w n    | Add new assistant (Use layout of the last) C-w q    | Delete one assistant editor
   C-w s    | Add new assistant editor.
-Assistant editors are laid out holizontally.
+Assistant editors are laid out horizontally.
   C-w v    | Add new assistant editor.
 Assistant editors are laid out vertically.
 C-w h,j,k,l| Move focus between editors
   C-w w    | Jump to the next editor
   C-w W    | Jump to the previous editor

-The behaviour of window manipulations is slitely different from Vim's one.
-This is becuase that Xcode doesn't have a concept of multiple equivalent text views in a window.
+The behaviour of window manipulations is slightly different from Vim's one.
+This is because that Xcode doesn't have a concept of multiple equivalent text views in a window.
 Instead, Xcode has a concept of a main editor and assistant editors.
 A main editor always stays in a window and you can add/remove multiple assistant editors.
 You can NOT split a main editor but just can add assistant editors.
 All the manipulations XVim does is add/split assistant editors.